-We are delighted to launch the CREATe IP Summer Summit (CIPSS’17) at the University of Glasgow, jointly organized with the National Law University Delhi, India.
+We are delighted to have launched the CREATe IP Summer Summit (CIPSS’17) at the University of Glasgow, jointly organized with the National Law University Delhi, India.

-This year’s theme is ‘Open Science and Open Culture’ with a special focus on development in the Global South.
+The theme of this Summit was ‘Open Science and Open Culture’ with a special focus on development in the Global South.
 See full timetable.

-* CIPSS’17 counts as 20 hours of verifiable CPD for solicitors / lawyers in Scotland *
+* CIPSS’17 counted as 20 hours of verifiable CPD for solicitors / lawyers in Scotland *

 Openness is an aspirational goal to build transparent and participative societies.
 Does this conflict with international IP policy that prescribes complex arrangements of exclusive property rights as part of the global free trade area?
 The 1994 WTO TRIPS agreement sets minimum standards of protection for copyright, trademarks, geographical indications, industrial designs and patents, restricting the use of knowledge goods in order to encourage their production.
 A development agenda for copyright law, in particular, has remained polarised.
 Rules were set at a time when countries in the Global South ‘were barely at the threshold of the digital revolution‘.

-The programme is led by CREATe academics with guest speakers from National Law University (Delhi), and, includes key influential stakeholders in the ‘open’ movement, with representatives from international organizations such as the UK Intellectual Property Office, Higher Education Funding Council for England (HEFCE), Scottish Power, and, IP Australia, presenting institutional policy making perspectives.
-The summit takes an interdisciplinary approach, presents most recent research, and involves panels, practical exercises and case studies.
+The programme was led by CREATe academics with guest speakers from National Law University (Delhi), and, included key influential stakeholders in the ‘open’ movement, with representatives from international organizations such as the UK Intellectual Property Office, Higher Education Funding Council for England (HEFCE), Scottish Power, and, IP Australia, presenting institutional policy making perspectives.
+The summit took an interdisciplinary approach, presenting most recent research, and involving panels, practical exercises and case studies.

 Date and Main Venue